Butterfly 3000: Translated versions

-On July 2022, the band released a special edition of the album with all 10 songs translated into Noongar after approached by Noongar fan Tyrone Hansen, whose mother Merinda is a teacher of the language; both Merinda and friend Lois Spehn-Jackson translated the lyrics.
+In July 2022, the band released a special edition of the album with all 10 songs translated into Noongar after approached by Noongar fan Tyrone Hansen, whose mother Merinda is a teacher of the language; both Merinda and friend Lois Spehn-Jackson translated the lyrics.
 All proceedings of this edition (titled Bindi Bindi 3000) are donated to the Langford Aboriginal Association serving metropolitan Perth.

 Music videos

 On 12 June, the band announced that every song on the album would get a music video.
 The video for "Yours" was the first to be released, on 14 June.
 Directed by John Angus Stewart, the live-action video features the band in various local spots around Melbourne.
 The video is preceded by a "photosensitive seizure warning".
 The video for "Shanghai" followed on 21 June, directed and animated by Amanda Bonaiuto.
 The videos for "Dreams" and "Blue Morpho" were released on 28 June and 6 July, respectively, with both videos being directed and animated by Jamie Wolfe.
 Released on 12 July, the video for "Interior People" was written and directed by Ivan Dixon, and produced and animated at Studio Showoff.
 The music video is inspired by the works of French artist Moebius, and the films Nausicaä of the Valley of the Wind and Heavy Metal.

 The live-action video for "Catching Smoke" was released on 26 July, and features the band members and additional dancers performing in suits and various intricate costumes.
 Stu Mackenzie is prominently featured, first appearing as a chrysalis/cocoon and ultimately transitioning into a butterfly, complete with large stylized wings and antennae.
 The video was written/directed by Danny Cohen and produced by both Cohen and Tessa Mansfield-Hung.
-The video for "2.02 Killer Year" was released on 2nd August.
+The video for "2.02 Killer Year" was released on 2 August.
 Directed and designed by Sophie Koko, the video features 3D animation by Jack Wedge and Will Freudenheim.
 Released on 11 August, the video for "Black Hot Soup" was designed, directed and edited by Guy Tyzack.
 The video combines real footage and animation, as well as both digital and analog video processing techniques.
 The videos for "Ya Love" and "Butterfly 3000" were the final to be released, on 24 August and 31 August, respectively.
 Both videos were created by Jason Galea, but feature different visual styles.
 The video for "Butterfly 3000" is also preceded by a seizure warning.